oom-ai/oomstore/README.md

 ## Overview

-The name "OOM" is derived from **O**nline Store, **O**ffline Store, and **M**etadata Store that put together oomstore.
-It allows you to define features with YAML, store features in databases of choice, and retrieve features in both online and offline use cases, fast.
+oomstore allows you to:

+- Define features with YAML
+- Store features in databases of choice (see [supported databases](https://oom.ai/docs/supported-databases))
+- Retrieve features for both online and offline use, fast (see [benchmark](https://oom.ai/docs/benchmark))

 Please see our [docs](https://oom.ai/docs) for more details.